Here’s a summary of the items ISO considers when reviewing a community’s training for firefighters.

-Company training at fire stations, 20 hours per member per month
+- Company training at fire stations, 16 hours per member per month (for maximum credit)

 - Classes for officers

-2 days (6 hours each) per year for all officers
+- 12 hours per year of continuing education for all officers (for maximum credit)

-Classes for new drivers and operators, 40 hours
+- Classes for new drivers and operators, 12 hours (for maximum credit)

-1 half-day (3-hour) session per member per year
+- 6-hour session per member per year (for maximum credit)

 - Recruit training

-The community should run a prefire planning inspection of each commercial, industrial, institutional, and other similar structure twice a year for maximum credit in the FSRS.
+The community should conduct a prefire planning inspection of each commercial, industrial, institutional, and other similar structure once a year for maximum credit in the Fire Suppression Rating Schedule (FSRS).
 Records of the inspections should include complete and up-to-date notes and sketches.